GoogleCloudPlatform/community/tutorials/encrypt-traffic-from-mesh-to-memorystore-redis/index.md

 kubectl label namespace ${NAMESPACE} istio-injection=enabled
 ```

-Wait for ASM to be properly installed on your cluster, FIXME:
+Wait for ASM to be properly installed on your cluster.
+Run this command below until you see the field `servicemesh.controlPlaneManagement.details[].code` with the value `REVISION_READY`:
 ```
 gcloud container fleet mesh describe
 ```